rahulpanthi456/OS-Coursework/week5.md

 ## Security Analysis

-The implementation of access control, automated updates, intrusion detection, and verification scripts significantly strengthens the server’s security posture.
-These measures ensure that controls are continuously enforced, monitored, and auditable.
+The server's security posture is greatly strengthened by the use of access control, automated updates, intrusion detection, and verification scripts.
+These steps guarantee ongoing enforcement, monitoring, and auditing of controls.

-Automating verification and monitoring reduces reliance on manual checks and supports consistent security management practices.
+Automating monitoring and verification lessens the need for human inspections and promotes uniform security management procedures.

 ---

 ## Reflection

-Week 5 represented a shift from static hardening to active security management.
-Introducing access control enforcement, automated updates, and verification scripts highlighted the importance of maintaining security over time rather than relying solely on initial configuration.
-This phase established a foundation for continuous monitoring, auditing, and operational security.
+Static hardening gave way to active security management in week five.
+By implementing automated updates, verification scripts, and access control enforcement, it became clear how crucial it is to maintain security over time rather than depending only on initial configuration.
+This stage laid the groundwork for ongoing auditing, operational security, and monitoring.